Home

 Attention Deficit Hyperactivity Disorder

-Learn The Symptoms, Causes, And Treatment Of ADHD
+Symptoms, Causes, And Treatment

 Attention Deficit Hyperactivity Disorder, commonly referred to as ADD or ADHD, is the name of a group of behaviors found in millions (4% to 12%) of school-age children and 4.4% of US adults.